tomciosegal/nutri-store/README.md

 ### Log out page
 - Any user who clicks on "Log out" from the navigation bar is automatically logged out and their session data cleared.
-  The message on top page will inform the user whataction was made.
-After loging back in the users cart will still remain with all items prevoiusly selected to buy.
+  The message on top page will inform the user what action was made.
+After login back in the users cart will still remain with all items previously selected to buy.
 ***
 <br/>